 Bloemfontein Courant speaks with a voice of reason and fairness, while striving to supply an excellent service to the readers, stakeholders and advertisers.

 Courant has a food page every week, featuring tested recipes by local chefs.
 This pillar is one of the most read in Courant.

 Bloemfontein Courant includes a social page most weeks with photos of charity events, schools news, social gatherings and other happenings.

 Bloemfontein Courant’s sport section is handled by sports editor, Morgan Piek.
 It covers the national sports highlights, as well as general sports news in our region.
-Courant is watchful to give coverage to different types of sport and to not only concentrate on the popular sports.
+Courant strives to give coverage to different types of sport and not only concentrate on the popular sports.